0oTyTo0/IUGC2025/submit/readme.md

    - The coordinates should represent the exact locations of the detected keypoints Thank you for following the submission guidelines!

-## you need to define a class named model, which defines predict and load functions.
+## you need to define a class named "model", which defines "predict" and "load" functions.
 The codabench will automatically call these functions to get results.